Database Tour new tab Documentation Contents Index

 Notes

 1. PostgreSQL client must be installed.
 The bit-version of it (32 or 64) must match the bit-version of the application.
+The PostgreSQL client can be downloaded from the PostgreSQL website and installed in a few minutes.

 2. When choosing the ODBC option, please make sure the corresponding ODBC driver installed and the bit-version of it matches the bit-version of the application (32 or 64).